 What is a Beginning-less Beginning?

 Some trinitarian theologians have proposed an “eternal begetting” or a “beginning-less beginning” for Jesus (whatever those things are supposed to mean).
-These non-sensical ideas were invented in a desperate attempt to support the notion of three co-eternal persons in the Godhead and should not be taken seriously.
+These non-sensical and totally incomprehensible ideas were invented in a desperate attempt to support the notion of three co-eternal persons in the Godhead and should not be taken seriously.
 The Bible presents a clear and understandable alternative to this kind of nonsense and also warns us to “beware lest any man spoil you through philosophy and vain deceit.
 (Colossians 2:8) If the Bible shows that Jesus did have a beginning the whole notion of His co-eternal status with God would go up in a puff of smoke and the mirage of the trinity would fade away.
-Dispense with the fanciful idea of Jesus having no beginning and the Biblical message of One God, the Father and His Son Jesus Christ emerges in glorious clarity.
+Once you discard the fanciful idea that Jesus had no beginning you will begin to see the Biblical message of One God, the Father and His Son Jesus Christ emerge in glorious clarity.

 The Beginning and Birth of Jesus

-One day God prophetically said to His Christ, “Thou art my Son, this day I have begotten thee.”
-(Psalm 2:7) The point here is that God Himself describes a beginning in time for Jesus Christ.
-This came into clearer focus when the angel Gabriel told Mary “The Holy Spirit will come upon you and the power of the Highest will overshadow you therefore also, that Holy One who is to be born will be called the Son of God” (Luke 1:35) And then, when Christ was actually born an angel announced His birth to shepherds saying, “There is born to you this day in the city of David a savior who is Christ the Lord.”
-(Luke 2:11) The Bible has much more to say about this but these few verses alone reveal that Jesus was not an eternal being but had a definite beginning in time.
+God prophetically declared to His Christ, “Thou art my Son, this day I have begotten thee.”
+(Psalm 2:7) God Himself described a beginning in time for Jesus Christ.
+This came into focus when the angel Gabriel told Mary “The Holy Spirit will come upon you and the power of the Highest will overshadow you therefore also, that Holy One who is to be born will be called the Son of God” (Luke 1:35) When Christ was actually born an angel announced His birth to shepherds saying, “There is born to you this day in the city of David a savior who is Christ the Lord.”
+(Luke 2:11) These few verses alone reveal that Jesus was not an eternal being but had a definite beginning in time.
 Christ was in the plan of God from all eternity but his actual life began when Mary conceived and then gave birth in Bethlehem.

 PS: Let’s give thanks that scripture offers clear and comprehensible teachings about God and Christ.
 This is truly a Mystery that God loves to reveal.
 All we have to do is look and we will see, seek and we will find.
 We’ll look at Christ’s pre-existence more in future posts.
 Please come back again and take a look.
 God Bless.